blsqr/paramspace/README.md

 The whole parameter space is contained in the `ParamSpace` class, while each dimension is a so-called `ParamSpan`.
 To couple one value of the parameter space to a dimension, the `CoupledParamSpan` class can be used.

 **NOTE:** Documentation of this package is very rudimentary at this point and will need to be corrected and extended for version 1.0.
 Also, in the long term there should be a version 2.0 rewritten from scratch, aiming to be more simple, pythonistic, and supporting more powerful iterator functionality.

+**Repository avatar:** The avatar of this repository shows a 2d representation of a 6-dimensional hybercube (see [Wikipedia](https://en.wikipedia.org/wiki/Hypercube), image in public domain).

 ## Install